 KG4PAM wrote:(aluminum gasket between injector and "leak off pipe")

-Users browsing this forum: kenjikauai and 4 guests
+Users browsing this forum: aroostookrodeo and 2 guests